eivindeb/fixed-wing-gym/README.md

 ### Simulator
 Arguments defined in the simulator block overwrites the equivalent argument in the PyFly simulator.
-Values specified here can be included in the curriculum level functionality.
+Values specified here are included in the curriculum level functionality, i.e. their sampling ranges are scaled according to some external measure such as the success rate of the controller.

 * **states** List.
-The states listed here are included in the curriculum, and have their arguments scaled according to curriculum_level * ([maximum or minimum] - midpoint).
+The states listed here are included in the curriculum, and have their arguments scaled according to:

+        curriculum_level in [0, 1]                                                       # current environment difficulty level
+        midpoint = (sample_range_max + sample_range_min) / 2                             # assumed to be the easiest value
+        sample_range_xxx = midpoint + curriculum_level * (sample_range_xxx - midpoint).  # replace xxx with min or max
     * **name** String.
 Name of state.
 See PyFly documentation for other state arguments (init, constraint etc.)

 ### Render